danjellesma/docker-jekyll/README.md

 `grahamc/jekyll`      | Ubuntu        | `807 MB`
 `danjellz/jekyll`    | Alpine      |    `354 MB`

-That is a difference `454 MB` -- 56% smaller!
+That is a difference of `454 MB` -- 56% smaller!

 ## Functionality